dankrad/legendreprf/bounties.md

 For each of the challenges, $$2^{20}$$ bits of output from the Legendre PRF are available [here](bountyinstances).
 To claim one of these bounties, you must find the correct key that generates the outputs.

-[^4]: This was originally 44--128 bits of security, but has been reduced to 24--108 due to the Beullens algorithm.
+[^4]: This was originally set as 44--128 bits of security, but has been reduced to 24--108 due to the Beullens algorithm.

 ### Research papers